The iPhone 11 has the same amount of RAM as the iPhone Xs and you shouldn’t give a shit

 Apple claims the iPhone 11 has one more of battery life than the iPhone XR, the 11 Pro has four more hours of battery life than the iPhone XS, and the 11 Pro Max has five more hours of battery life than the iPhone XS Max.
 Even if you won’t get the advertised battery life improvement, going by the specs there will be some increase in it for sure.

-Update: Earlier version of this article mentioned iPhone 6 instead of iPhone Xs.
-We regret the error.
+Errata: An earlier version of this article mentioned that the iPhone 11 had the same amount of RAM as the iPhone 6, instead of the iPhone Xs.
+We’ve since corrected this in our headline and article, and we regret the error.

 For more gear, gadget, and hardware news and reviews, follow Plugged on Twitter and Flipboard.